umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 ## Step 2: File migration

-* The following files/folders needs to be copied into the Umbraco 10 project
+* The following files/folders need to be copied into the Umbraco 10 project:
     * `~/Views` - do **not** overwrite the default Macro and Partial View Macro files unless changes have been made to these
     * `~/Media`
     * Any files/folders related to Stylesheets and JavaScripts